rhboot/shim-review/ISSUE_TEMPLATE.md

  - [ ] any extra patches to shim via your own git tree or as files
  - [ ] any extra patches to grub via your own git tree or as files
  - [ ] build logs
+ - [ ] a Dockerfile to reproduce the build of the provided shim EFI binaries

 ###### What organization or people are asking to have this signed: